 In trying to move the focus in discussions away from patents alone, participants at the FRC Bellagio meeting highlighted that IP is about more than just patents and is not always (only) about commercial benefit.
 For example, the importance of clauses about data ownership or sharing and publications should be considered in all guidance.
-Trade secrets are another means of information protection which could be considered when the information has commercial value for the institution but the maintenance of a patent is too expensive.
 IP can also be useful as a tool for protecting the interests of research participants and low- and middle-income institutions and countries.
 (COHRED, 2012)